 The current status

-In Europe the legislation has decided that software is not patentable.
-But laws are always interpreted by people, and in this case interpretations of the law differ.
+The European Patent Convention states that software is not patentable.
+But laws are always interpreted by courts, and in this case interpretations of the law differ.
 So the European Patents Office (EPO) grants software patents by declaring them as "computer implemented inventions".
-We will continue to work with our sister organisations , our associated organisation FFII, and others to inform people about the dangers of software patents.
-We will explain the legislative that they have to make the laws more precise so that the patent offices have to act as intended.
-We will continue to get rid of that problem.
+We will continue to work with our partners and others, to inform people about the dangers of software patents.
+We will explain to the legislative that they have to make the laws more precise so that the patent offices have to act as intended.
+We will continue to work to get rid of that problem.

 In the US our sister organisation is working to build awareness to the harm caused by software patents and in New Zealand the government understood the problem and recommended in April 2010 to include computer programs amongst inventions that may not be patented.